nmonson1/nmonson1.github.io/_pages/writing.md

 However, this is from the purely exterior view.
 Just as mechanistic interpretability techniques might eventually provide us with a causal pathway from a world-model to the outputs of an LLM (thus giving us some evidence that the model is telling us "what it really knows"), we might hope for a parallel situation with goals.
 If we could find (in a wildly optimistic success of interpretability) something anticipated by the LLM, an update to its world model that it expects its actions to result in, I would certainly count that as a goal.

-In the next post, I intend to discuss an example where we might be able to find a "goal-like" structure in an ML model with some structural similarities to LLMs: physics models trained to find real-world solutions to complex problems.
+In the future, I intend to discuss an example where we might be able to find a "goal-like" structure in an ML model with some structural similarities to LLMs: physics models trained to find real-world solutions to complex problems.

 _Thanks again to Ishita Dasgupta for comments, conversations, and for pointing out this paper, which is fascinating and probably deserves its own post._